-Kentucky Association of Sexual Assault Programs Healing Voices Project: Procedures for Evaluating Counseling and Advocacy Services This document, attached below, is referenced in the article above on the The Healing Voices Project.
+Kentucky Association of Sexual Assault Programs Healing Voices Project: Procedures for Evaluating Counseling and Advocacy Services This document, in the attachments section, is referenced in the article above on the The Healing Voices Project.
 It includes guidelines for the project as well as the surveys themselves.

 Outcome Evaluation Strategies for Sexual Assault Service Programs: A Practical Guide by Cris M. Sullivan and Suzanne Coats.
 Published by the Michigan Coalition Against Domestic and Sexual Violence, 2000 This is a must-read comprehensive guide that looks at many critical aspects of evaluation for sexual assault services.

-Pennsylvania Coalition Against Rape Victim Services Program Evaluation Manual This manual, attached below, is PCAR's comprehensive services evaluation guide for its programs and includes the surveys and materials for the project.
+Pennsylvania Coalition Against Rape Victim Services Program Evaluation Manual This manual, in the attachments section, is PCAR’s comprehensive services evaluation guide for its programs and includes the surveys and materials for the project.

-PCAR's VSPE Implementation Checklist This checklist, attached below, goes with PCAR's evaluation manual and provides considerations for programs implementing the evaluation of services.
+PCAR’s VSPE Implementation Checklist This checklist, in the attachments section, goes with PCAR’s evaluation manual and provides considerations for programs implementing the evaluation of services.

 Outcome Measures for Sexual Assault Services in Texas – Final Report University of Texas at Austin This guidebook from 2003 looks at the process of developing outcome measures for core services in Texas including logic models for each of the services.